EMR data archival projects

 Micro Office Systems has created a proprietary tool, Conversion Master, that brings speed, accuracy and completeness to each archive project.

-For a list of systems we work with, please visit our website.
+To see a list of systems we work with regularly, please visit here.